phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 Dependency Injection
 --------------------
-Look at the second line of the code block above, the variable $application is receiving another variable $di.
+Look at the first line of the code block above, the variable $app is receiving another variable $di in its constructor.
 What is the purpose of that variable?
 Phalcon is a highly decoupled framework, so we need a component that acts as glue to make everything work together.
 That component is Phalcon\\DI.
 It is a service container that also performs dependency injection, instantiating all components, as they are needed by the application.